TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 However, one of his details is indeed germane.
 By an extraordinary stroke of luck for us, Speer chose to transcribe the dedicatory plaques at the door of the huiguan's main building

-The Ning Yeung huiguan headquarters, San Francisco, from Speer 1870
+The Ning Yeung huiguan headquarters, San Francisco, from Speer 1870.
+The Yeung Wo building may have been quite similar.

 Thus we have the complete texts of all three boards, transcribed in 1870 (or in 1855--see Note 3) by an old Chinatown hand who was a competent linguist.
 His transcription is in Cantonese or Zhongshanese.
 What interests us most are several words on one perpendicular board, probably that on the right facing the doorway.
 These constitute a Chinese date: "8th month, 2nd year, Xianfeng reign," equivalent to September-October 1852.
 That makes it by far the earliest inscription that we know of from anywhere in Chinese America.